cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 To understand why this is, it helps to know that on Linux, signal delivery is not instantaneous and is instead handled by what's called a "signal queue".
-D state processes without <code>TASK_KILLABLE</code> receive pending signals when they transition out of D state, at which point the process terminates as usual.
+D state processes without <code>TASK_KILLABLE</code> receive pending signals when they transition out of D state, so this SIGKILL will still be properly delivered, but only when the filesystem that `mkdir` is acting upon is unfrozen.

 It's important to understand that while in the D state, these processes are not "ignoring" the signals -- rather, the kernel defers signal handling until the